-- state their views about their education and learning - identify their own needs and learn about learning - share in individual target setting across the curriculum so that they know what their targets are and why they have them, - self-review their progress and set new targets - (for some pupils with special educational needs) monitor their success at achieving the targets on their Individual Education Plan - share their views about what information should form part of their one-page profile.
+- state their views about their education and learning - share in individual target setting across the curriculum so that they know what their targets are and why they have them - self-review their progress and set new targets - (for some pupils with special educational needs) monitor their success at achieving the targets on their Individual Education Plan - share the child's views when referring to external agencies - share their views about what information should form part of their one-page profile.

-- How our school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations in meeting children and young people's special educational needs and supporting their families - Our school will identify sources of support as they develop and evolve as the Local Offer is defined through Education, Health and Social Care (including the establishment of joint commissioning arrangements). - We seek to respond quickly to emerging need and work closely with other agencies including: - EHA team - Community Paediatrician - Educational Psychology Service - Paediatric Psychology - IASS Information Advice Support Service for SEND in Northamptonshire - Local NHS services including speech and language therapy, physiotherapy, occupational therapy and the School Nursing Team - o Dietetics or the Complex Feeding Team - Northamptonshire County Council Specialist Support Service - Educational Inclusion and Partnership Team - Post Adoption and SGO Team - Multi-agency safeguarding hub - In accordance with the SEND Code of practice 2014 we invite all relevant agencies to annual review meetings, transition meetings and specific provision planning meetings involving pupils with special educational needs in our school.
+- How our school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations in meeting children and young people's special educational needs and supporting their families - Our school will identify sources of support as they develop and evolve as the Local Offer is defined through Education, Health and Social Care (including the establishment of joint commissioning arrangements). - We seek to respond quickly to emerging need and work closely with other agencies including: - Partnership Support Team re EHAs (Northamptonshire Children's Trust) - o Community Paediatrician or Specialist Paediatricians - Educational Psychology Service - Paediatric Psychology - o IASS Information Advice Support Service for SEND in Northamptonshire - Local NHS services including speech and language therapy, physiotherapy, occupational therapy and the School Nursing Team - Dietetics or the Complex Feeding Service - Northamptonshire County Council Specialist Support Service (SSS) - The School Attendance Support Service (SASS) - Post Adoption and SGO Team - Mental Health Support Team (MHST) - OT Thrive (via access to funding) - Multi-agency safeguarding hub (MASH) - In accordance with the SEND Code of practice 2015 we invite all relevant agencies to annual review meetings, transition meetings and specific provision planning meetings involving pupils with special educational needs in our school.
 For pupils with Education, Health and Care Plans, we comply fully with requests from independent facilitators to provide information and cooperate fully with other agencies. - Often at the request of families, we liaise with voluntary bodies in order to be as familiar as possible with best practice when the special educational needs of a pupil are very specific (e.g. autism, visual impairment etc). - We have a clear point of contact within the school who will coordinate the support from outside agencies for each pupil.
 Most often this will be the SENCo or Designated Teacher for LAC, but in some cases it can be another member of staff who we have identified as a key worker such as the EHA Lead.